AccessNow/helpline_documentation_resources/advice/faq_signal.md

 Open Whisper Systems provide the following reference for data use:  "Voice calls use about 8 kilobits per second.
 So for 15 minutes expect 900KB (kilobyte).
 This brings your 30, 45, and 1 hour conversations to 1.8MB, 2.7MB, and 3.6MB, respectively."

 <a name="noSignal"></a>Can I send an insecure message if I have to?
-Can I send messages to people who don’t have Signal?
+Or can I send messages to people who don’t have Signal?
 -------------------------------------------------------------------
 iOS:
 Signal will only allow you to send texts to other people who have Signal. iOS users can use the default texting app Messages to send insecure messages or SMS to users who don’t have Signal.